ghTracking/ghtracking.github.io/LectureNotes.md

      * However, this correlation is only achieved when plotting the continental edges
      * The use of selective evidence caused many to initially doubt Wegener's ideas of continental drift.
 Paleomagnetism strengthened and supported the theory of plate tectonics as a result of evidence for magnetic reversals in seafloor suites
 * Paleomagnetism
-     * Chemo-remnant
+     * Chemo-remanent
           * Magnetisation acquired by iron oxides through phase changes at low temperature.
 Believed to be the magnetic origin of 'red beds' - Haematite in New Red Sandstone of Arran
-     * Thermo-remnant
+     * Thermo-remanent
           * Cooling of mineral through Curie point (e.g. 500<sup>o</sup>C in magnetite)
-     * Detrital-remnant
+     * Detrital-remanent
           * Directionality of field preserved by deposition of sediment.
      * tan I = 2 tan λ